karanbhargava93/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (`utils.py` lines 181-209) consisted of the nvidia architecture with the following layers and layer sizes given below:
+The final model architecture (`utils.py` lines 181 through 209) consisted of the nvidia architecture with the following layers and layer sizes given below:

 ```
 _________________________________________________________________